Crownpeak/fhr-client-proxy/README.md

 It forwards requests to a specified Fredhopper target URL while adding Basic Authentication, which Crownpeak requires.

-The repository can be deployed as a [Netlify Function](https://docs.netlify.com/functions/overview/).
-With a few changes, it can also be deployed to other hosting providers, such as in Amazon Web Services as a Lambda Function.
+The repository can be deployed as a [Netlify Function](https://docs.netlify.com/functions/overview/) or as an Amazon Web Services [Lambda Function](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html).

 ## Use Case